Hvass-Labs/swarmops/README.md

 ------------

 SwarmOps requires NumPy.
 Additionally, if you want to use L-BFGS-B to refine the best-found solution, then you also need SciPy.
+And if you want to plot the fitness-trace, then you also need matplotlib.

-SwarmOps was developed using [Anaconda 3.X](https://www.continuum.io/downloads) but it should also work with other Python installations as long as you have NumPy installed, and SciPy if you want to use the L-BFGS-B optimizer.
+SwarmOps was developed using
+[Anaconda 3.X](https://www.continuum.io/downloads) but it should also work with other Python installations as long as you have at least NumPy installed, and SciPy and matplotlib if you require them.

-However, the parallel execution apparently does not work with Python 2.7, so you must use Python 3.X if you want to use swarmop's parallel execution.
+However, the parallel execution apparently does not work with Python 2.7, so you must use Python 3.X if you want to use parallel execution in SwarmOps.

 Unit Tests
 ----------